maelle/simplymaelle/content/post/2024-09-03-roxygen2-custom-tag/index.md

 ---

+**This post contains mistakes!
+No need for a roclet for custom tags!
+Use the [`packages` load option](https://roxygen2.r-lib.org/reference/load_options.html).
+Refer to the [roxygen2 vignette](https://roxygen2.r-lib.org/dev/articles/extending.html).**

 *This post was featured on the [R Weekly highlights podcast](https://serve.podhome.fm/episodepage/r-weekly-highlights/178) hosted by Eric Nantz and Mike Thomas.*

 You might know that it's possible to extend [roxygen2](https://roxygen2.r-lib.org/) to do all sorts of cool things including but not limited to: